dylanwoodconsulting/ngrx-modules-workshop/notes.md

   - [x] add Router reducer and StoreRouterConnectingModule to the module
   - [x] use RouterState.Minimal
   - [x] add selectors for the state
+- [x] m8
+  - [x] adjust ProductState to not have optional properties (`| undefined` is fine)
+  - [x] push the reducer into createFeature
+  - [x] adjust selector to just re-export productFeature.selectProducts
+  - [x] leave the forRoot with empty object and put productFeature into forFeature
+  - [x] remove generic from Store in product-list

 ## 1/17/24